 Obviously, depending on the situation.

-Check back for Part IV: Gotta Have the Right Budget!
+Go to Part IV: Gotta Have the Right Budget!

 To read more about Kirk’s Paradigm click here.